gvwilson/sensibleadventures/cloudherd/cloudherd.md

 someone drinking from a bottle.

 "Ssh!"
-But he was right---the voice and hand of the king in Stale Remainders, who also happened to be the least useful magician Noxy had ever met, was nowhere to be seen.
+But he was right---the voice and hand of the king in Stale Remainders, who was also the least useful magician Noxy had ever met, was nowhere to be seen.

 Indy thumped the brightly-painted speaker's drum again.
 "The Gifted has told me that he and his companions were trying to get through the pass to Chaghan.
 An